The 10 Dimensions of Human Intelligence

 In the modern era, neuroscientists and psychologists have discovered that “human intelligence” extends far beyond IQ (Intelligence Quotient) and EQ (Emotional Quotient).

-Below are 10 major dimensions of intelligence recognized by leading global research (Harvard, Yale, MIT, Oxford), along with their corresponding brain functions 👇
+Below are ten major dimensions of intelligence recognized by leading global research institutions — including Harvard, Yale, MIT, and Oxford — each corresponding to distinct yet harmonious brain functions that shape what it means to be truly intelligent. 👇

 🧠 1.
 IQ – Intelligence Quotient